Integralist/integralist.co.uk/content/page/resume.md

 ### 2019

+- **What**: Documented specific definitions for [SLI, SLO, SLA](https://gist.github.com/b9aa8e225ade0f78fcb57e1852627785).
+  **Why**: To help people understand what these terms mean and why they are useful.
+  **Impact**: Engaged more teams in defining SLA's for their services along with their own internal SLI/SLO's.

 - **What**: Planned and designed project to migrate VCL logic from CDN layer to a new 'perimeter' service.
   **Why**: Reduce the amount of custom routing and behavioural logic within our CDN (which is a 'black box' for most engineers).
   **Impact**: Enabled BuzzFeed's ability to failover to a different CDN provider, thus avoiding vendor lock-in and improving our CDN resilience.